 Gatesville in Gates County, North Carolina — The American South (South Atlantic)

 Location.
-36° 24.21′ N, 76° 45.194′ W. Marker is in Gatesville, North Carolina, in Gates County.
-Marker is at the intersection of Church Street and Court Street (North Carolina Highway 137), on the left when traveling south on Church Street.
+36° 25.125′ N, 76° 45.454′ W. Marker is in Gatesville, North Carolina, in Gates County.
+Marker is on Main Street (State Highway 37) half a mile south of Alternate U.S. 158, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Gatesville NC 27938, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Gates County Confederate Monument (within shouting distance of this marker); William P. Roberts (about 400 feet away, measured in a direct line); Reid's Grove School (approx. 1.1 miles away); Burning of Winton (approx. 10 miles away); Hertford County WWI Memorial Burning of Winton (approx. 10 miles away); Hertford County UDC Monument (approx. 10 miles away); The Cannon’s Ferry Community (approx. 10.2 miles away).
+At least 8 other markers are within Gates County Courthouse (approx. 1.1 miles away); Gates County Confederate Monument (approx. 1.1 miles away); William P. Roberts (approx. 1.1 miles away); Burning of Winton (approx. 9.8 miles away); Hertford County WWI Memorial (approx. 9.9 miles away); a different marker also named Burning of Winton (approx. 9.9 miles away); Hertford County UDC Monument (approx. 9.9 miles away); Chowan Academy (approx. 10.4 miles away).
 Touch for a list and map of all markers in Gatesville.

 More.
-Search the internet for Gates County Courthouse.
+Search the internet for Reid's Grove School.